FraunhoferIVI/helyos-frontend-example/README.md

 # [Hello helyOS](https://fraunhofer-ivi-helyos-frontend-example.readthedocs.io/en/latest/index.html)

+This tutorial aims to teach frontend developers how to build a Saas-based web application within helyOS framework.
 ## 1. Introduction

 helyOS is a framework to accelerate the development of yard autonomous projects.
 The helyOS framework contains three software components: helyOS core, helyOS Agent SDK, helyOS JavaScript SDK.